-R 338.2437.
+R 338.133.
 This rule pertains to relicensure.
 It sets forth the requirements for relicensure.
 The revised rule allows proof of licensure in another province of Canada as a pathway to relicensure and revises the requirements for verification of licenses held in other jurisdictions.

-R 338.2443.
+R 338.143.
 This rule pertains to acceptable continuing education and limitations.
 It sets forth the requirements for continuing education.
-The rule revision removes former subrules (3)(f), (g), and (h), as those means for achieving continuing education credit no longer apply.
+The rule revision removes former subrules (2)(1), and (3)(a) and (c), as those means for achieving continuing education credit no longer apply.

-A. Estimate the change in the frequency of the targeted behavior expected from the proposed rules.

-Promulgation of rules related to licensure is necessary under statute.
-This supplies a regulatory framework for the practice of medicine.
-The proposed changes supply greater clarity to licensees and aid in understanding the requirements of the rules.

-B. Describe the difference between current behavior/practice and desired behavior/practice.
+- A. Estimate the change in the frequency of the targeted behavior expected from the proposed rules. - Promulgation of rules related to licensure is necessary under statute.
+This supplies a regulatory framework for the practice of osteopathic medicine and surgery.
+The proposed changes supply greater clarity to licensees and aid in understanding the requirements of the rules. - B. Describe the difference between current behavior/practice and desired behavior/practice.

-Statute regulates the practice of medicine.
+Statute regulates the practice of osteopathic medicine and surgery.
 This mandates licensure for provision of those services.
 The rules update standards of educational programs and add clarifications.
 These additions will make compliance easier for applicants and licensees.